← Back to Blog

 • **Ask for support**: It may help to have a special education advocate or attorney to help with your request, if the district challenges your request.

-• Sometimes, even after the IEE is presented, the IEP team may still not agree with the recommendations, eligibility category, and/or areas of need.
+• Sometimes, even after the Independent Educational Evaluation (IEE) is presented, the IEP team may still not agree with the recommendations, eligibility category, and/or areas of need.
 In these circumstances, it can help to have a special education advocate or attorney to assist with advocacy.

 Final Thoughts

 Understanding Independent Educational Evaluations empowers you to be a stronger advocate for your child.
-IEEs give families a chance for an unbiased look at their child's educational needs and they are backed by law to help ensure your child's educational program is fair and appropriate.
+Independent Educational Evaluations (IEEs) give families a chance for an unbiased look at their child's educational needs and they are backed by law to help ensure your child's educational program is fair and appropriate.

-If you are considering an IEE or have questions about how to start the process, do not hesitate to reach out to your local Special Education Director and schedule a consultation with Thrive Care Neuropsychology if you have additional questions.
+If you are considering an Independent Educational Evaluation (IEE) or have questions about how to start the process, do not hesitate to reach out to your local Special Education Director and schedule a consultation with Thrive Care Neuropsychology if you have additional questions.

 Additional Special Education Resources: